RoiShabi/cpu-perf-docs/mem-model.md

     while(global_triangle.first == default_point); //we exit the loop only after thread 1 started working
     bool copy_thread1_running = is_thread1_running;
-    if(is_ready == false) //indicates the tread still working asseert(copy_thread1_running);
+    if(is_ready == false) //indicates the tread still working assert(copy_thread1_running);
 }
 ```

 According to basic logic, if the thread passes the `while`, and `is_ready` has not been set yet, the value of `copy_thread1_running` should always be true.
 When dealing with Acquire-Release, it is not always true, and the code might fail the assertion.
-The reason it may fail is, that even if the ORDER_ACQUIRE forced `is_thread1_running` to be set to true before, `is_ready` is set to true, the line `is_thread1_running = false` at the end of the method, can accur before the ORDER_RELEASE happen.
+The reason it may fail is, that even if the ORDER_RELEASE forced `is_thread1_running` to be set to true before, `is_ready` is set to true, the line `is_thread1_running = false` at the end of the method, can accur before the ORDER_RELEASE happen.
 Worth mentioning, the opposite can happen on ORDER_ACQUIRE, meaning `is_thread2_running = true` can happen after the loop of thread 2 and not before.

 ### Sum Up
 All those methods, may be relevant in your programming, as the synchronization method depends on what do you try to achive.
 Those models come in use when working with atomics, which are the next topic.